OpenNebula/terraform-provider-opennebula/README.md

 ## Acknowledgements

-Some of the software features included in this repository have been made possible through the funding of the following innovation projects:
+Some of the software features included in this repository have been made possible through the funding of the following innovation project: [ONEnextgen](http://onenextgen.eu/).

-* [ONEnextgen](http://onenextgen.eu/) (Grant Agreement UNICO IPCEI-2023-003), supported by the Spanish Ministry for Digital Transformation and Civil Service through the UNICO IPCEI Program, co-funded by the European Union – NextGenerationEU through the Recovery and Resilience Facility (RRF).